 There are a number of general adaptations you can make throughout your home to improve your independence, including:

-We have more information on specific adaptations you can make for certain activities on our practical adaptations page and in our leaflet:
+We have more information on specific adaptations you can make for certain activities on our practical adaptations page.

 You can also watch one of our videos featuring people with sight loss talk about the adaptations and equipment they have at home which helps make things easier.